Steve-O-Murphy/Portfolio/README.md

 ### Automation Tools

-- A Java FX/Maven application that reads sbt, Gradle, and Maven dependency trees then transforms data into a format easily pasted into a Google sheet
+- A Java FX/Maven application that reads sbt, Gradle, and Maven dependency trees then distills tree data and transforms it into a format easily pasted into a Google sheet
 - JQuery UI applications that create tables in:
   - Readme.io format.
   - SiriusXM's proprietary JSON format.